 When taken in together, both are acts of resistance against the degradations of prejudice and the creeping influence of commercialism ubiquitous in other parts of the art world.

-MARCH is one of the few galleries registered as a public benefit corporation.
-They support Burnaway Magazine, a contemporary magazine that covers the American South, Summertime, an organization that celebrates neurodiverse artists, and Visual Aids, because, as we all know, AIDS is not over.
+MARCH was founded in 2020 by artist Philip March Jones.
+Before MARCH, he created Institute 193 in Lexington, a nonprofit dedicated to documenting cultural production in the modern South.
+One of the few galleries registered as a public benefit corporation, MARCH supports Burnaway Magazine, a contemporary magazine that covers the American South, Summertime, an organization that celebrates neurodivergent artists, and Visual AIDS, a long-running arts organization that raises AIDS and HIV awareness.

 Want to know where art is headed next?
 Here are the ones to watch.